-- X-ray emission from clusters of galaxies was not predicted and its discovery was essentially serendipitous. - The first detections of what we now know as cluster x-ray emission was from rocket flights in the 1960s (Friedman and Byram 1967, Bradt et al 1967) which discovered x-ray emission from the direction of the Virgo cluster, the closest cluster of galaxies.

-In a paper of remarkable prescience, Felten et al 1966, attributed the detection of x-ray emission from the Coma cluster to thermal bremsstrahlung.

-These early rocket results were entirely serendipitous, as no one had any idea that clusters of galaxies should be luminous x-ray sources.
+- X-ray emission from clusters of galaxies was not predicted and its discovery was essentially serendipitous. - The first detections of what we now know as cluster x-ray emission was from rocket flights in the 1960s (Friedman and Byram 1967, Bradt et al 1967) which discovered x-ray emission from the direction of the Virgo cluster, the closest cluster of galaxies. - In a paper of remarkable prescience, Felten et al 1966, attributed the detection of x-ray emission from the Coma cluster to thermal bremsstrahlung. - These early rocket results were entirely serendipitous, as no one had any idea that clusters of galaxies should be luminous x-ray sources.
 Thus the study of clusters, as so much in the field of x-ray astronomy, was entirely an unexpected discovery.

+Yet Still More History

-- the first all sky x-ray survey, with the Uhuru satellite (Kellogg et al 1971, Gursky et al 1972) established x-ray emission from clusters as a class. - Even the relatively low angular resolution (~0.5x0.5 degree at best) of the Uhuru data were able to derive relatively small positional uncertainties (error boxes) of ~0.05 sq degrees for the brightest sources and ~5 sq degrees for the weakest "real" objects.
+the first all sky x-ray survey, (Uhuru Kellogg et al 1971,Gursky et al 1972) established x-ray emission from clusters as a class.

+Even the relatively low angular resolution ($\sim 0.5 \times 0.5$ degree at best) of the Uhuru data were able to derive relatively small positional uncertainties (error boxes) of ~ 0.05 sq degrees for the brightest sources and ~ 5 sq degrees for the weakest "real" objects.

 The dynamic range of Uhuru, ~1000 between the brightest galactic sources and the much dimmer extragalactic objects was vital to the discovery of cluster emission.

-The relative rarity of optically selected clusters, ~1 per 10 square degrees, and the similarly low areal density of the high galactic latitude Uhuru x-ray sources of ~1 per 100 square degrees indicated that the presence of an Abell cluster inside an x-ray error box of size less than 1 square degree was statistically rather unlikely (Bahcall and Bahcall 1975) and allowed a relatively high certainty of identification
+The rarity of optically selected clusters, ~ 1 per 10 sq deg, and the similarly low areal density of the high galactic latitude Uhuru x-ray sources of ~ 1 per 100 sqe deg indicated that the presence of an Abell cluster inside an x-ray error box < 1 square degree was statistically unlikely (Bahcall and Bahcall 1975) and allowed a high certainty of identification

+Optical Cluster Surveys

+- Abell (1958)

+- All-sky, 4073 clusters z < ~0.25 (part of his PhD thesis!), POSS

+- Zwicky (1961-68)

+- Red-sequence Cluster Survey (RCS; Gladders & Yee 2005)

+- 72 deg2, 956 clusters, z < 1 (CFHT, CTIO)

+- SDSS surveys(2007+)

+- Max BCG: 7400 deg2 ~10,000 clusters, z < 0.3

+- Others (using photo-z): z < 0.6

+- Future

+- Dark Energy Survey (DES) 5000 deg2 105 clusters

+- スミレ (SuMIRe) (Subaru